stevesloka/azure-graphapi/README.md

 getObjects(uri, objectType, callback)
 ```

 [Method] Performs an HTTPS GET request and accumulates all objects having the specified `objectType` (e.g., "User").
 The `uri` must *not* begin with a slash.
 The callback signature is `callback(err, response)`.
-This method follows the `odata.nextLink` property in the response continues until no more batches of objects are available.
+This method follows the `odata.nextLink` property in the response and continues until no more batches of objects are available.

 ## Notes